 If you share your space with a pet or two (or three…), you also share a certain amount of fur, dirt, and other messes we won’t go into here.
 Fluffy and Fido know they’re supposed to stay off the special chair, but that’s only when you’re watching.
-Thanks to YouTube, we know what really goes on when we leave the room.
+Thanks to YouTube and TikTok, we know what really goes on when we leave the room.
 Protect your favorite furniture with an easy-to-launder pet throw.
 Yes, of course you could use an old sheet, but you sew and fabric companies make adorable pet prints.
 Shield your surfaces in style.

 We used three different batting options for our three samples in order to show some variety.
 Kitty Throw A is a single layer of high loft batting; it’s great to toss over a chair or the corner of a bed.
 And, it easily folds up to tuck away when a real human gets to sit in the chair.

 Kitty Throw B (which would also work great for a smaller dog) has two layers of high loft batting.
 It’s a bit cushier and comfier, perfect for an older pet or to create a mobile pet bed.

 The Puppy Throw uses a single layer of ½” NU-Foam, which makes it a bit more rigid but still soft and comfortable.
 Use in on the floor or to cover a larger area.